 Essays are evaluated by academics in relevant fields.
 The credits earned through your essays are entered on your USF transcript.
 These credits are un-graded and do not affect your USF grade point average.
 The

 earned credits may satisfy some University Core requirements or elective credits.
-Course Equivalents that satisfy University Core will be indicated accordingly.
+Course Equivalents that qualify University Core will be indicated accordingly.
 Otherwise, they will satisfy general electives.
 On average, BSM students experience an 85% success rate at having their essays evaluated as meriting 3 credits for prior learning.

 Students will receive an evaluation report when essays receive no credit.
 The student may submit a new essay on the same topic that satisfies the missing rubric standards as identified by the evaluator’s report.
 A student may not resubmit an essay on the same topic if the inadequacy identified by the evaluator was insufficient experience.
 Then there can be no resubmission because there never should have been one in the first place.
 Essays that receive no credit because the evaluator cited a lack of personal experience cannot be revised on the same topic.